sjsiri/FitNSS/design-document.md

 U1.
 As a user, I want to be able to view all exercises in the database.

 U2.
-As a user, I want to be able to add the exercises from the database to the Day corresponding to the workout.
+As a user, I want to be able to add multiple empty HashMap/Sets/List (Not sure which one to use) that we can add the exercises into.

 U3.
 As a user, I want to be able to create a new exercise and add that to the database if it did not exist already.

 U4.
-As a user, I want to be able to update the Days List, so that I can change the information if needed.
+As a user, I want to be able to update the number of Sets,Reps, and weight.
+So that I can change the information if needed.

 U5.
 As a user, I want to be sort the exercises in the list, so that it'll be easier to search through.

 U6.
-As a user, I want to be able to get a pre-generated workout plan based on my experience.
+As a user, I want to be able to get a pre-generated workout plan based on the experience level selected (Beginner, Intermediate, Advanced).

 U7.
 As a user, I want to be able to create my own workout plan.

-## 4. Project Scope

-_Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design._
+U8.
+As a user, I want to be able to delete an exercise from the database.

+U9.
+As a user, I want to be able to view the log of the workout plan that was created with the number of exercises, sets, reps, and weights added in.

 ### 4.1.
 In Scope

-_Which parts of the problem defined in Sections 1 and 2 will you solve with this design?
-This should include the base functionality of your product.
-What pieces are required for your product to work?_

 * Adding, updating, and retrieving/viewing exercise information
 * Creating own workout plan using the exercises.
 * Retrieving pre-generated workout plan.
-* Adding, updating, and viewing workout plan.
+* Adding, updating, deleting, and viewing workout plan.

 ### 4.2.
 Out of Scope

-_Based on your problem description in Sections 1 and 2, are there any aspects you are not planning to solve?
-Do potential expansions or related problems occur to you that you want to explicitly say you are not worrying about now?
-Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time._

-* Interactive UI.
-* Trying to have majority of it on one page.
+* Trying to have the majority of it on one page.
-* Keeping logs of more than a week of workouts.

 # 5. Proposed Architecture Overview